SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

 Reading from an open file
 -------------------------

-Swiftsimio normally opens and closes the HDF5 snapshot file for each operation.
-This is convenient for interactive use and avoids leaving files open for long periods of time, but sometimes it might be desirable to minimize the amount of file open and close operations.
+``swiftsimio`` normally opens and closes the HDF5 snapshot file for each operation.
+This is convenient for interactive use and avoids leaving files open for long periods of time, but sometimes it might be desirable to minimize the number of file open and close operations.

-It is possible to pass an open ``h5py.File`` object to :mod:`swiftsimio.load` and :mod:`swiftsimio.mask` in place of the filename.
+It is possible to pass an open :obj:`h5py.File` object to :mod:`swiftsimio.load` and :mod:`swiftsimio.mask` in place of the filename.
 In this case swiftsimio will do all file access through the provided file object.
 This allows us to read multiple datasets while